udacity/create-your-own-adventure/english/devastated_greatness/devastated_greatness.md

-Staring at the ceiling I thought we'd never make
+Staring at the ceiling I thought we'd never make it

 But all that it took was patience